Who is Mazarine Memon?

 Discover my world.

-My work which to most are ‘mysteries in colour’ is to bring out the feelings and thoughts that cannot be described with works.
+My work which to most are ‘mysteries in color’ is to bring out the feelings and thoughts that cannot be described with works.
 This style allowed me to loosen up.
-I no longer worry about definite lines (like a portrait) Allows me the freedom to let the...
+I no longer worry about definite lines Allows me the freedom to let the colors lead me - just like life...